midas-network/covid19-scenario-modeling-hub_archive/README.md

     1.  *No cases*: Targets no longer include cases, due to the discontinuation of both JHU CSSE and NY Times data in March 2023.
-    2.  *NCHS deaths*: Ground truth deaths for visualization and validation will come from the NCHS data.
+    2.  *Deaths*: Ground truth deaths for visualization and validation will come from the FluView data.
 These data are weekly and pertain to date of death, not report date.
 Due to the delay and backfilling of these data, the cumulative death target will also now start from the date of projection (instead of